-Public Service Infrastructure properties as defined under section 1 of the Municipal Property Rates Act 6 of 2004 read in conjunction with section 11(1)(b) and 17(1) be LEVIED at MARKET VALUE LESS 30%.
+Public Service Infrastructure properties as defined under section 1 of the Act read in conjunction with section 11(1)(b) and 17(1) be levied at market value less 30%.
 The following Public Service Infrastructure properties are however excluded in terms of section 17 (1) (aA) and therefore is considered impermissible to levy rates:

-- National, provincial or other public roads on which goods, services or labour move across a municipal boundary; - Water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plans or water pumps forming part of a water or sewer scheme serving the public; - c) Railway lines forming part of a national railway system; - Runways, aprons and the air traffic control unit at national or provincial airports, including the vacant land known as the obstacle free zone surrounding these, which must be vacant for air navigation purposes; - e) A right registered against immovable property in connection with infrastructure mentioned in paragraphs a) to e) above.
+- National, provincial or other public roads on which goods, services or labour move across a municipal boundary; - b) Water or sewer pipes, ducts or other conduits, dams, water supply reservoirs, water treatment plans or water pumps forming part of a water or sewer scheme serving the public; - c) Railway lines forming part of a national railway system; - Runways, aprons and the air traffic control unit at national or provincial airports, including the vacant land known as the obstacle free zone surrounding these, which must be vacant for air navigation purposes; - e) A right registered against immovable property in connection with infrastructure mentioned in paragraphs a) to e) above.